Prologue

 while he toils on an

-assembly line, one small part of
+assembly line, one small

-a process, working towards a
+a process, working towards

 specific, streamlined end,

-the final, shiny product is
+the final, shiny product

 (for your approval)